 Abby leaned heavily against the rise of the dais, her breath shallow.
 She rolled her shoulders in her armor stiffly, and a pained expression pinched her eyes shut.
 Gloriana looked over in concern.

 “The monster’s venom,” the warrior gasped behind a shallow breath.
-“I still . . .” she faltered and winced again, then resumed, her survivor’s resolve reasserting itself, though there remained strain in her words.
+“I still . . .” she faltered and winced again, then resumed, her survivor’s resolve reasserting itself.
 “I still feel it.
 I don’t know how long it will . . .
 I don’t know what will happen.”

 Kara looked down from where she still stood on the dais, and knelt near Abby’s position.
 On the other side of the small triangular pool the quasit’s Abyssal body was already melting away in a deliquescent fume that gave off a curdling odor.